andkret/Cookbook/sections/10-Updates.md

 What's new?
 Here you can find a list of all the updates with links to the sections

 - **2024-11-23**
   - Prepared a GenAI RAG example project that you can run on your own computer without internet.
-It uses Ollama with Mistral model and ElasticSearch.
-Working on a way of creating embeddings from pdf files and inserting them into ElsaticSearch for queries [click here](04-HandsOnCourse.md#genai-retrieval-augmented-generation-with-ollama-and-elasticsearch)
+It uses Ollama with Mistral model and Elasticsearch.
+Working on a way of creating embeddings from pdf files and inserting them into Elsaticsearch for queries [click here](04-HandsOnCourse.md#genai-retrieval-augmented-generation-with-ollama-and-elasticsearch)

 - **2024-11-23**